-Domestically, UTMD's products are sold directly to clinical end user facilities by the Company's own direct sales representatives and independent manufacturers' representatives.
-In addition, some of UTMD's products are sold through specialty distributors, national hospital distribution companies and other medical device manufacturers.
+Domestically, UTMD's medical devices are sold directly to clinical end user facilities by the Company's own direct sales representatives and independent manufacturers' representatives.
+In addition, some of UTMD's devices are sold through specialty distributors, national hospital distribution companies and other medical device manufacturers.
 Internationally, products are sold directly to end users in the UK, Ireland and Australia, and through other medical device companies and through independent medical products distributors in many other countries.
-UTMD has representation globally in all major developed countries as well as many underdeveloped countries through several hundred distributors, 135 of which purchased at least five thousand dollars in UTMD medical devices during 2014.
+UTMD has representation globally in all major developed countries as well as many underdeveloped countries through several hundred distributors, 132 of which purchased at least five thousand dollars in UTMD medical devices during 2015.

 UTMD was formed as a Utah corporation in 1978.
 UTMD sold stock to the public one time in 1982 for \$1,750 (before offering costs of \$321).
-Since 1992, UTMD has returned \$113,735 in the form of share repurchases, and an additional \$38,918 in the form of cash dividends, to its public stockholders.
+Since 1992, UTMD has returned \$114,418 in the form of share repurchases, and an additional \$42,764 in cash dividends, to its public stockholders.

 Utah Medical Products Ltd., a wholly-owned subsidiary with manufacturing located in Ireland, was formed in 1995 to better serve UTMD's international customers.
-In 1997, UTMD purchased Columbia Medical, Inc. (CMI), a Redmond, Oregon company specializing in silicone injection molding, assembly and marketing vacuum-assisted obstetrical delivery systems.
+In 1997, UTMD purchased Columbia Medical, Inc. (CMI), a company specializing in silicone injection molding, assembly and marketing vacuum-assisted obstetrical delivery systems.
 In 1998, UTMD acquired the neonatal product line of Gesco International, a subsidiary of Bard Access Systems and C.R.
 Bard, Inc. In 2004, UTMD acquired Abcorp, Inc., its supplier of fetal monitoring belts.
 In 2011, UTMD purchased all of the common shares of Femcare Holdings Ltd (Femcare) of the United Kingdom, and its subsidiaries.
-Femcare is best known for its leading global gyn brand, the Filshie Clip System, a female surgical contraception device (tubal ligation).
 The addition of Femcare provided product and distribution channel diversification and expansion.
-Sales of the products, or derivatives of the products, from the four acquisitions noted above, comprised 66% of UTMD's consolidated 2014 sales.
+Sales of the products, or derivatives of the products, from the four acquisitions noted above, comprised 63% of UTMD's consolidated 2015 sales.